Subscribe Now!

 But after 9/11, the Fed opened the spigot.
 Short-term interest rates went to zero in real terms and then into negative territory.
 When real interest rates are negative, borrowing money is effectively free – the debt loses value faster than the interest adds up.
 This led to a series of distortions in the financial sector that are only now coming to light.
 The children's story continues: "Now they [the banks] have all this excess money.
 And they open at nine, and from nine to noon or so, they're doing all the same kind of basically legitimate things with it that they did before."

 So far, so good.
 "But at noon, they have tons of money left.
-They have all this supply, and the, what I would call 'legitimate' demand – it's probably not a good word – but where risk and reward are still in balance, has been satisfied.
+They have all this supply and what I would call 'legitimate' demand – it's probably not a good word – but where risk and reward are still in balance, has been satisfied.
 But they're still open until five.
-And around 3:30 in the afternoon they get to such things as subprime mortgages, OK?
+Around 3:30 in the afternoon, they get to do things like subprime mortgages, OK?
 And what you guys haven't seen yet is what happened between noon and 3:30."

-Straightforward economics tells us that when you print too much money, it loses value and prices go up.
+Straightforward economics tells us that printing too much money loses value, and prices go up.
 That's been happening too.
 But Mr. Forstmann is most concerned with a different, more subtle effect of the oversupply of money.
-When it becomes too plentiful, bankers and other financial intermediaries end up taking on more and more risk for less return.
+When it becomes too plentiful, bankers and other financial intermediaries take on more risk for less return.

-The incentive to be conservative under normal credit conditions is driven in part by what economists call opportunity cost – if you put money to use in one place, it leaves you with less money to invest or lend in another place.
-So you pick your spots carefully.
+The incentive to be conservative under normal credit conditions is partly driven by what economists call opportunity cost – if you put money to use in one place, it leaves you with less money to invest or lend in another place.
+So, you pick your spots carefully.
 But if you've got too much money, and that money is declining in value faster than you can earn interest on it, your incentives change.
-"Something that's free isn't worth much," as Mr. Forstmann puts it.
+"Something free isn't worth much," Mr. Forstmann says.
 So the normal rules of caution get attenuated [misallocation of funds-Von Mises].

 "I don't know when money was ever this inexpensive in the history of this country.
 But not in modern times, that's for sure."

-Combine this with loan syndication and securitization, and the result is a nasty brew.
+Combine this with loan syndication and securitization, resulting in a nasty brew.
 Securitization and syndication allow the banks to take the loans off their books and replenish their capital.
 They then use this capital to make new loans, which they securitize or syndicate and sell to the hedge funds, which buy them with the money they borrowed from the banks.
 For a time, everyone makes money.

 This circular creation of new credit, used to buy more newly created debt, all financed by ultra-cheap money and all betting with each other, has left the major firms hopelessly intertwined.
 "It's very interrelated," he says, locking his fingers together.
-"There's trillions and trillions of dollars that slosh around between all these places and if one fails . . ."
+"There are trillions and trillions of dollars that slosh around between all these places, and if one fails . . ."
 He doesn't finish the thought.

 "Buffett once told me there are three 'I's in every cycle.
-The 'innovator,' that's the first 'I.' After the innovator comes the 'imitator.'
+The 'innovator' that's the first 'I.' After the innovator comes the 'imitator.'
 And after the imitator in the cycle comes the idiot.
 Which makes way for an innovator again."
-So when Mr. Forstmann says we're at the end of an era, it's another way of saying that he's afraid that the idiots have made their entrance.
+So when Mr. Forstmann says we're at the end of an era, it's another way of saying that he's afraid that the idiots have entered.

 Posted May 29 and updated October 23, 2008 (Telegraph)The debt markets in the US and Europe have begun to flash warning signals yet again, raising fears that the global credit crisis could be entering another turbulent phase.